wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 == Changelog ==

+= 1.5.2 =

+* Fix a problem for repeater fields when original field has required attribute.
+Required for repeater fields collides with WooCommerce as the repeater field validates but is not present in the field range as we add it as a "virtual" field only present during checkout with our own validation
+* Add WooCommerce Version check to assure 2.0+ versions of WooCommerce
+* Enhancements for billing and shipping forms for logged-in customers which edit their addresses via "Edit my address".
+Fields presented respect now most of the settings for checkout forms.

 = 1.5.1 =

 * Remove/hide fields according to configuration for logged-in customers who wish to edit their billing or shipping address

 = 1.5.0 =